Great Malvern: Route to the Hills

-Allow at least 45 minutes from start to finish – and don’t forget to pick up your free guide book from Malvern Tourist Information Centre or Malvern Museum of Local History.
+Allow at least 45 minutes from start to finish – and don’t forget to pick up your free guide book from Malvern Tourist Information Centre (limited stock) or Malvern Museum of Local History.

 Come for the day and see what you’ll discover.

 Great Malvern: Route to the Hills – there’s so much more to discover

 Springs & wells – Malvern develops into a Victorian spa resort

 Words & music – Malvern inspires writers, musicians and artists